Discontinuous Galerkin Deterministic Solvers for a Boltzmann-Poisson Model of Hot Electron Transport by Averaged Empirical Pseudopotential Band Structures: The Boltzmann-Poisson problem

-where $f(\ti,\bx,\bk)$ represents the probability density function (\emph{pdf}) of finding an electron being at the physical location $\bx$ with momentum wave-vector $\bk$ at time $\ti$, $V(\bx)$ is the electric potential for the total charge, the associated mean electric field is the negative potential gradient, denoted by $\bE (\bx,\ti)$, and $\varepsilon (\bk)$ is the energy band function. \\ The collision integral operator $Q(f)$ describes the scattering over the electrons, where several quantum mechanisms can be taken into account.
+with the linear collision operator $Q(f)$ describing the scattering over the electrons, where several quantum mechanisms can be taken into account.
 In the low density approximation, the collisional integral operator becomes linear in $f$, having the form:

 where $S(\bk,\bk')$ is the scattering kernel, representing non-local interactions of electrons with a background density distribution. \\ In the case of silicon, for example, one of the most important collision mechanisms are electron-phonon scatterings due to lattice vibrations of the cry\-stal, which are modeled by acoustic (assumed elastic) and optical (non-elastic) non-polar modes, the latter with a single frequency $\omega_{p}$, given by: